Astroblepus

-Astroblepus is a genus of fish in the family Astroblepidae found in South America and Panama.
-This genus is the only member of its family.
+Astroblepus is a genus of freshwater ray-finned fishes belonging to the family Astroblepidae, the climbing catfishes or naked sucker-mouth catfishes.
+This genus is the only genus in its family.
 These catfishes are primarily found in torrential streams in the Andean area.
 Astroblepus pholeter and A. riberae are troglobites adapted to living in subterranean water systems.
 These species are typically small, less than 10 cm.
 The largest species reaches 30 cm.
 These fish have suckermouths like those of loricariids.
 They have two pairs of barbels, maxillary and nasal.
 The dorsal fin spine lacks a locking mechanism.
 These fish also have odontodes, tiny teeth on their skin.
 All species exhibit a conical, pointy type on their fin rays like that found in other loricarioids; other species also exhibit a blunt type that is only found on their skin.

 Some of these fish are able to live in high altitude and climb the faces of waterfalls.
 Their climbing ability comes from specially developed pelvic fins, as well as their suckermouths.
 In their Neotropical Andean habitat, dry and wet seasons are quite extreme, and odontodes may help in sensing food, mates and water flow, as well as help cling to surfaces.
 They feed upon invertebrates, such as caterpillars and annelids.

 The Astroblepidae were usually placed within Siluriformes as the sister family of Loricariidae, but a recent study found them to be more closely related to the family Scoloplacidae.

 Species

-There are currently 82 recognized species in this genus:
+Astroblepus contains the following valid species: